 A clinician practices trauma-informed care to reduce injury-related PTSD.

-We found that psychological distress, such as acute stress disorder (ASD) and PTSD, occurs in significant numbers of:
+They found that psychological distress, such as acute stress disorder (ASD) and PTSD, occurs in significant numbers of:

 - children injured unintentionally, such as in car crashes